Revaluation - 1 April 2017

-The government is introducing a new business rates appeals system to coincide with the new ratings list.
+The Government has introduced a new business rates appeals system to coincide with the 2017 Revaluation.
 How your property is valued and how your business rates are calculated remains the same – the key difference is in what happens if you think your business rates bill is inaccurate and want to lodge an appeal.

 The reform has introduced an element of uncertainty to the business rates process and puts an even greater responsibility on to the ratepayer to ensure they are paying the correct amount.